FrozenWolf-Cyber/RNN-LSTM-GRU-Comparison/README.md

 # RNN-LSTM-GRU-Comparison

-We are trying compare train losses, training time and model convergence for RNN , LSTM and GRU models using sin(x) graph in CPU and GPU
+We are trying to compare train losses, training time, and model convergence for RNN , LSTM, and GRU models using sin(x) graph in CPU and GPU

 ## Result :
 ### RNN :